-Members will recall that application 2018/0271 was approved by Committee subject to the completion of a Section 106 Agreement to secure payment of planning contributions (related to open space and play equipment provision) and 40% affordable housing on site.
+Members will recall that application 2019/0007 was approved by Committee subject to the completion of a Section 106 Agreement to secure payment of planning contributions.

-However, a Section 106 Agreement was never completed as the applicant stated that this would render the development financially unviable.
-As such application 2018/0271 was withdrawn and no decision was issued.
+However, the Section 106 Agreement was never completed as the site was in split ownership and it is understood that agreement could not be reached between the applicant and the other land owner.
+As a result application 2018/0271 was withdrawn by the applicant and no decision was issued.

 Outline planning permission (including access only) is again sought for the erection of up to 33 no. new dwellings on the site.
-All other matters (including appearance, landscaping, layout and scale)
+For this application however, the red-edged application site is slightly smaller than it was for applications 2018/0271 and 2019/0007 - this time the application only includes land owned by the applicant.

-Version Number: 1 Page: 2 of 15 ------------------- ------- --------- -- are reserved.
+All other matters (including appearance, landscaping, layout and scale) are reserved.
 An indicative site layout plan has been submitted as part of the application, but this is for illustrative purposes only, and does not form part of the scheme for which approval is sought.